 Since the 1960s, an ever-widening range of vinyl-based medical devices have been used for billions of patient days of acute and chronic exposure without report of any effects.
 Moreover, the PVC medical equipment have undergone strict regulatory review by many government and independent health agencies around the world.

-DEHP alternatives for all medical applications now available
+DEHP alternatives for nearly all medical applications now available

 Safe hospital environments with vinyl

 Safety of medical devices goes hand in hand with vinyl-based flooring, wall and ceiling covering in hospitals.
 Vinyl is the best solution in terms of hygiene, as it easy to keep clean and has no joints or seams where bacteria can accumulate.
 As a result, vinyl is a chosen material for operation theatres, patient rooms and wet rooms in healthcare facilities throughout the world.